 Rediscovering America’s iconic roadside motels by motorcycle

 The Motelorcycle Chronicles and Sleeping Around in America, relives the lustre in those old neon signs and rediscovers a near forgotten piece of American pop-culture- the roadside motel.
-So at 50 years old, I set out on a motorcycle journey to spend 50 nights and sleep in 50 mid-century motels across the United States and Canada.
+So at 50 years old, I set out on a 10,150 mile motorcycle journey to spend 50 days visiting and experiencing the state of 50 mid-century motels across the United States and Canada.

 There is a cheesy romanticism about motels and motorcycle travel.
 Images of iconic 1960s motels and James Dean prevail in your mind.
 They take you back to a bygone era where holidays, road trips and business travel were king.
 And it does not lose its irony that motel lodging is the byproduct of car travel and this is about a motorcycle journey.
 But by bringing the two together we can hopefully realize a romance that is a long time in the making.